codefresh-io/cap-docs.codefresh.io/_docs/integrations/jira.md

 One of the major highlights of the Codefresh platform is the ability to automatically correlate software features with their deployment (where and when).
 While the software version of a component is easily identifiable, what is likely more interesting and important is to know the features included in a release.

-Codefresh has native integration for Atlassian Jira.
-This allows Codefresh to monitor a feature all the way from the ticket creation phase, up to when it is implemented and deployed to an environment.
-You can set up Jira integration in Codefresh, and reference the integration from external pipeline tools such as GitHub Actions [Image enrichment with integrations]({{site.baseurl}}/docs/integrations/image-enrichment-overview/) and [GitHub Action integration]({{site.baseurl}}/docs/integrations/github-actions/).
+Codefresh has native integration for Atlassian Jira, allowing Codefresh to monitor a feature all the way from the ticket creation phase, up to when it is implemented and deployed to an environment.
+Adding a Jira integration in Codefresh allows you to reference the integration in external CI pipeline tools such as GitHub Actions by the name of the integration account, instead of explicit credentials.
+See [Image enrichment overview]({{site.baseurl}}/docs/integrations/image-enrichment-overview/) and [GitHub Action integration]({{site.baseurl}}/docs/integrations/github-actions/).

 ### Prerequisites